Careers > Broker

 Applicant must be a high school or the holder of a certificate of equivalency.

 Applicant must complete a Commission-approved Broker Prelicense Course of at least 60 hours, including a proctored exam, at an approved school such as Georgia MLS Training Institute.

-Applicant must pass the state examination administered by Applied Measurement Professionals (AMP) and approved by the Commission.
+Applicant must pass the state examination administered by PSI and approved by the Commission.
 The examination fee is $115.
 On March 1, 2006, the Georgia Real Estate Commission (GREC) began using simulations as the assessment method on the Georgia Broker's real estate license examination.
-Students can familiarize themselves with this new format by accessing AMP's sample simulations.
+Students can familiarize themselves with this new format by accessing PSI's sample simulations.
 The Commission has also produced a A Study Guide for the Georgia Broker Simulation Examination to assist individuals studying to take the Georgia broker examination.
 Persons applying for an associate broker or broker's license must apply within twelve months of passing the state exam.
 After twelve months have passed the exam must be re-taken.

 Applicant must pay the appropriate licensing fee as described below:

 This amount covers all fees due for the first four years of licensure.

 All associate broker and broker applicants must have maintained a salesperson's license in active status for at least three of the five years immediately preceding the filing of an application to become a broker (effective 07/01/07).